advancedresearch/advancedresearch.github.io/blog/2017-12-22-what-i-learned-this-year.md

 The timespans that people plan to act seems pretty narrow, even when I assume we have artificial superintelligence to help us.

-Imagine that we end up in a climate runaway scenario, where we need to act immediate to avoid extinction.
+Imagine that we end up in a climate runaway scenario, where we need to act immediately to avoid extinction.

 For example, if you have a self-replicating system and it takes e.g. a month to replicate one generation, it will take several years to scale up the system to a size that can deal with the problem.